 For years, industry leaders have been encouraging L&D to align itself to business and to measure and report on the impact of learning.
 We must admit, we spend lots of time on that soap box ourselves.

 But if we take the latest ATD learning measurement survey as an indication, the profession has made no progress in measuring results or ROI.
 The study, conducted in 2015, actually showed decreases in those measurements since 2009.
 It also shows us that most organizations still measure at Kirkpatrick levels 1 and 2.
 Only 36% of respondents said their evaluations were "helping to a large extent with meeting organizational business goals."

 Why so little progress?
-The world of HR analytics, including L&D, has become one of haves and have-nots.
+The world of HR data analytics, including L&D, has become one of haves and have-nots.
 Big companies developed in-house analytics teams an iron consulting companies, while many others waited on the sidelines for analytics to become viable for them.

 Analytics vendors jumped into the market, but most organizations still sat by waiting for industry leaders to prove the value of a significant investment in HR analytics.
-Vendors responded by working with HR software vendors to embed their analytics engines into cloud HR platforms.
+Vendors responded by working with HR analytics software vendors to embed their analytics engines into cloud HR platforms.
 Thus was born the idea of the “democratization of data.”